adrianbrink/lol_store/README.md

 docker run --rm -it -v $(pwd):/source --network lolstore_default lol_store /bin/bash

 #TODO
-1. dockerize the entire application, so that I can just say 'docker compose up' to run it
-    - start by creating a new test application that only uses redis, postgres and prints to the console
-    - use a shell script to configure the build environment, it should run `diesel migration run` and then `cargo run`
-        - this should be the last command in the Dockerfile
-    - then figure out how to do automatic deploys to a server on every merge to master
-    - Make it print out hello over and over again and confirm that by connecting to the docker box running in production.
-    - ensure that codeship can run all my tests and otherwise it doesn't allow me to merge
-    Problems:
-        - switch to docker entries in /etc/hosts to connect to the containers
-        - research how migrations are run
-        - CircleCI should run 'cargo test' and only then build and
 2. write the RateLimiter
     - simple counter that easier allows the call or doesn't
 3. switch to 2 redis sets for summoner_queue and match_queue